slamchit/serverlessci/README.md

 # serverlessci

-Docker image for deploying serverless application using jenkins
+Docker image for deploying serverless application, using Jenkins